-With over 30,000 people, Budapest is home to the largest Chinese community in Central Europe.
+With more than 30,000 people, Budapest is home to the largest Chinese community in Central Europe.
 Most Chinese people arrived between 1989 and 1992, at a time when they were admitted visa-free to Hungary, where economic opportunities were widespread post-Communism.
 These newcomers were unskilled, but hard-working people hailing from villages and small towns in Eastern China—mainly Zhejiang and Fujian provinces—looking for a better life in Europe.

 Initially, Chinese people organized markets on the outskirts of Budapest, selling cheap, imported Chinese goods, mostly clothing.
 Over time, some of them have become spectacularly wealthy, but the majority are still toiling away from dawn to dusk.
 At its peak, in the 1990s, the Hungarian Chinese community amounted to almost 50,000 people, but many have since moved on to Western Europe, or returned to their hometown in China, which had been drastically transformed in the meantime.

 Recently, a new wave of Chinese immigration took place in Budapest: between 2013 and 2017, thousands of Chinese citizens purchased Hungarian residency bonds through an immigration-by-investment program run by the Hungarian government.
 Unlike the first wave of Chinese immigrants, these people are well-off and cosmopolitan—the cost of a residency bond ranged between €250,000 and €300,000.
 Many of them have purchased homes in the Buda hills and other upscale pockets of the city, instead of settling in the working class neighborhoods in District 10 where most first-wave Chinese people still live.
 The recently opened Chinese restaurants in Budapest, particularly the pricier ones, cater to these well-heeled newcomers.

 Monori Center, aka Chinatown Budapest